WonderPanda/wsl/readme.md

-# A Complete Setup Script for Configuring WSL
+# A Complete Dev Environment Setup Script for Configuring WSL

 ## Why should you use this
 todo